enchf/ronald-prompt/README.md

 $ This one can be skipped!
   Do you want to proceed?
 Yes
   It was not skipped

+$ This one can be skipped!
+  Do you want to proceed?
+N
 ```

 #### Value Step